 Maxi taxis follow set routes, but no timetable, and after 9pm this form of transport is unreliable.

 From rural villages to cruise ports, you can find a taxi almost anywhere in Trinidad and Tobago.
 Recognisable from private cars by the "H" on their licence plates, there are taxi stands at the airport, cruise ship ports, hotels and in towns and cities.
 Private taxi companies are listed in the telephone directory.
 There are also taxis run by individuals, but with fixed fares and routes, at marked stands in cities and towns.
 Fares are regulated by the various taxi associations, but are usually inexpensive, but you should confirm the fare with the driver before starting for your destination.
 Requests for transport to areas off the taxi's designated route will incur an additional charge on the set fare.
-Further information on this form of transport is available from the Tourism Development Company Limited at (868) 675-7034 or the Tobago House of Assembly Department of Tourism (868) 639-0509.
+Further information is available from the Tourism Development Company’s Airport Information Office at the Piarco International Airport at (868) 669-5196 or (868) 669-6044.
+Or the Tobago House of Assembly Department of Tourism Office at the ANR Robinson International Airport at (868 (639-0509).

 Taxi fares listed below are subject to an increase of 50 per cent after 10 pm.